Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor: Introduction

 The optical resonance saturation of high-density rubidium vapors is investigated in selective reflection experiments using one~\cite{VASJRLR2021, BobrovJETPLett2021, VASJQSRT2022} and two tunable lasers~\cite{VASNSRJQSRT2024}.
-Intense laser emission induces a reduction in the width and magnitude of the selective reflection spectral profiles.
+Intense laser emission reduces both the width and magnitude of the selective reflection spectral profiles.
 Field-broadening effects are also discussed.

 Interesting nonlinear phenomena may be observed in coherently excited resonant gas, when the Rabi oscillations dominate over relaxation processes~\cite{Demtroderbook2008, Boydbook2007}.
 Observation of the coherent Autler--Townes effect is reported in the seminal publication~\cite{AutlerTownes1955}.
-The Autler--Towns components were observed in selective reflection from the high-density potassium vapor~\cite{VASATPRA2008}.
+The Autler--Townes components were observed in selective reflection from the high-density potassium vapor~\cite{VASATPRA2008}.
 The probe laser frequency was scanned over the $4S_{1/2} - 4P_{1/2}$ transition.
 The pump laser frequency was fixed at the $4S_{1/2} - 4P_{3/2}$ transition.
-The appearance of the Autler--Townes doublet is interpreted within the framework of "dressed atomic states" approach~\cite{CohenTannoudjiATbook1996, CohenTannoudjibook1992}.
-The measured spectral splitting of the ground state $4S_{1/2}$ is defined by the Rabi frequency.
+The appearance of the Autler--Townes doublet was interpreted within the framework of "dressed atomic states" approach~\cite{CohenTannoudjiATbook1996, CohenTannoudjibook1992}.
+The measured spectral splitting of the ground state $4S_{1/2}$ was defined by the Rabi frequency.

 It has been shown theoretically~\cite{KaiserPRA2019} that the "dressed dense atomic gases" may be used to explore the many-body effects.
 The main goal of our current research is to identify experimental conditions for the formation of the "dressed states" in the high-density atomic vapors.
 The optical preparation of new atomic levels can be described by a simple semiclassical model~\cite{Demtroderbook2008}.
-In this framework, the optical coherent excitation of an ensemble of two-level atoms with an unperturbed transition frequency $\omega_{ab}$, a transition dipole moment $D_{ab}$ and a homogeneous width $\gamma$ (FWHM) is considered.
-The excitation rate of atoms, when the frequency of the applied optical field with amplitude $E_0$ is tuned at the frequency $\omega_{ab}$, is defined by the ratio of the optically saturated width $\gamma_{\text{sat}}/2$ and the resonance Rabi frequency $\Omega_\text{R}$~\cite{Demtroderbook2008}:
+In this framework, the optical coherent excitation of an ensemble of two-level atoms with an unperturbed transition frequency $\omega_{ab}$, a transition dipole moment $D_{ab}$ and a homogeneous width $\gamma$ (FWHM) was considered.
+When the applied optical field of amplitude $E_0$ was tuned at the frequency $\omega_{ab}$, the atomic excitation rate was given by the ratio of the optically saturated width $\gamma_{\text{sat}}/2$ and the resonance Rabi frequency $\Omega_\text{R}$~\cite{Demtroderbook2008}: